 Windows remains the most used computer operating system today.
 The latest version of Windows, Windows 10, runs over one-third of all computers according to the latest numbers.
 If you are using Windows 10, one of the best things you can do to protect your data is to make a backup on a regular basis.
 Fortunately, Microsoft makes this an easy process for you.
 Take just a few moments to learn how to backup Windows 10 on your computer.
+In addition, check our guide on how to manage your Windows privacy settings.

 A Free Insurance Policy for Your Computer’s Data